 Let’s be honest – managing multiple WordPress sites can get pretty hectic.
 With so many routine tasks to carry out, surely you’ll have little time left to focus on productive work.
 Fortunately, there are ways to make things easier.
 One option is to go in for managed WordPress hosting.
 However, if you’d rather handle it all on your own, there are some great tools to help you manage multiple WordPress websites from a single dashboard.

-We’re going to cover five different tools.
+We’re going to cover six different tools.
 But these tools/plugins are not one-size-fits-all solutions.
 Instead, you should base your choice on…

 - The number of websites that you manage.
 That’s because the pricing model for most plugins is on a per website basis.